kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## The Core Idea

 You can customize a model in two main ways:
-Retrieval-Augmented Generation (RAG): Keep the model fixed, feed it extra context.
+Retrieval-Augmented Generation (RAG): Keep the model fixed, feed it extra context
 Fine-Tuning: Retrain the model with new examples to change its behavior

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.